 A new condominium development will soon be added to the Yonge and Eglinton neighborhood known as Capitol Theatre Condos.
 The developer, Madison Homes disclosed limited details.
 They are well known for their works Nobu Residences at John and Mercer Streets and the Real Towns at Bathurst and Rutherford Road.

-Need your daily dose of caffeine fix?
+Need your daily dose of a caffeine fix?
 Get it at the nearby De Mello Palheta Coffee Roasters, La Boheme Cafe Patisserie, Douce France, or Second Cup.
-Food shops around the area are Touhenboku Ramen, North 55, Uncle Betty’s, Roberto’s, Pho King fabulous!, Alleycatz, Kiva’s, La Vecchia Restaurant, Green Papaya, and South Street Burger.
+Food shops around the area are Touhenboku Ramen, North 55, Uncle Betty’s, Roberto’s, Pho King Fabulous!, Alleycatz, Kiva’s, La Vecchia Restaurant, Green Papaya, and South Street Burger.

 Salons are also scattered in the area.
 Some of these are the Atlanta Hair Design, Anna’s Barber Shop, Castlefield Unisex Salon, Afif Salon Hair and Beauty, and Jason Lee Salon, which are perfect for the Me-time days.
-After this, you can grab a drink at Cibo Wine Bar or SIP Wine Bar and Authentic Neopolitan Pizza to cap of your day.
-Some of the schools that are a short drive from the Capitol Theatre is the St. Clements School and John Fisher Jr. Public School.
+After this, you can grab a drink at Cibo Wine Bar or SIP Wine Bar and Authentic Neopolitan Pizza to cap off your day.
+Some of the schools that are a short drive from the Capitol Theatre Condo is the St. Clements School and John Fisher Jr. Public School.

 Register today with Precondo for priority access when the new condo project in Yonge & Eglinton launches.